Who Is Most Likely to Binge Eat? A Salt Lake City Eating Disorder Therapist Explains

-Binge eating is a complicated disordered eating behavior that impacts both men and women regardless of age.
-Binge eating disorder is actually the most common eating disorder in the United States but it is one that those who struggle with it are ashamed to talk about.
-In binge eating disorder treatment, I approach this struggle with sensitivity and without judgment.
-It's not that simple to answer when it comes to wondering who is most vulnerable to binge.
-However, those who binge aren’t the ones who lack willpower, it’s those who have shown too much willpower until their bodies have rebelled.
+Binge eating is a complicated disordered eating behavior that can affect people of all ages.
+Binge eating disorder is actually the most common eating disorder in the United States, yet it is one that many people feel deeply ashamed to talk about.
+Many women in Salt Lake City who struggle with binge eating carry this same sense of secrecy and self-blame.
+In binge eating disorder treatment in Salt Lake City, I approach this struggle with sensitivity and without judgment.
+When people wonder who is most vulnerable to binge eating, the answer is not always simple.
+Those who binge are not the people who lack willpower.
+Often, they are the people who have shown too much willpower for too long until their bodies eventually push back.

-Emotional Triggers: Binge eating is often triggered by strong emotions like stress, anxiety, sadness, or loneliness.
-Many people use food as a way to cope with these feelings.
-It's important to understand that emotional eating isn't a sign of weakness; it's just one way some people have learned to deal with their emotions.
+Emotional Triggers: Binge eating is often connected to strong emotions such as stress, anxiety, sadness, or loneliness.
+Many women use food as a way to cope with these feelings, especially when they have spent years trying to hold everything together on their own.
+Emotional eating is not a sign of weakness.
+It is often one way people have learned to manage overwhelming feelings.

 Interestingly, people who have a history of strict dieting often find themselves more susceptible to binge eating.
 When individuals restrict certain foods or follow very rigid diets, it can create a cycle of feeling deprived and then overeating.
 This cycle can lead to feelings of guilt and shame, which can trigger binge eating episodes.